heximcz/bind-manager/README.md

 ## Overview

-Periodical update of the root zone for Bind DNS resolver
+Periodical update of the root zone for Bind DNS resolver.

+Support for Bind 9 Statistics and Zabbix monitoring

 ## Prerequisites